 Last updated: September 2022

-A few months ago, I wrote about how I had been fitted for an NTI device, a retainer-like contraption that fits over your teeth and helps prevent you from clenching your teeth while sleeping.
-The device also helps with grinding, though I am more of a clencher— sometimes I don’t realize how terribly tight my jaw is until I go to yawn and hear a series of snap, crackle, pops.
+A few months ago, I had been fitted for an NTI device, a retainer-like contraption that fits over your teeth and helps prevent you from clenching your teeth while sleeping.
+The device also helps with grinding, though I am more of a clenched — sometimes, I don’t realize how terribly tight my jaw is until I go to yawn and hear a series of snap, crackle, and pops.

 My migraine frequency has been pretty bad in the last many months, but I’ve mostly connected this bad spell with other factors in my life and don’t think it’s a fair time to really decide if the device is helping or hindering my migraine treatment.
 I’m going to check in with my dentist and neurologist (I have appointments with each this month) and stay the course.

-Several of you commented on my initial article about trying the NTI device, but I wonder if others of you have any feedback on the device’s ability (or lack thereof) to help you cease clenching/grinding behaviors or its effect (or lack thereof) on your migraine patterns.
+Do any of you have feedback on the device’s ability (or lack thereof) to help you cease clenching/grinding behaviors or its effect (or lack thereof) on your migraine patterns.
 Thanks in advance for the comments!

 In the past year, has insurance made it difficult to get your migraine treatment?